Videography

 Do

-• checkmarkCapture a diversity of subjects.
+• checkmarkCapture a variety of participants.

 • checkmarkShoot candids.